adilsarfraz02/ikedo/README.md

 ---------------

-We appreciate contributions to Ikedo.pro!
+We appreciate contributions to ikedo.live!
 To contribute:

 1. Fork the repository